News: brad.haugaard@gmail.com • Restaurants • Library Catalog • Library Activities • History • Facebook / X/Twitter / RSS

 - Brad Haugaard

-A Moment in Monrovia History: The Old Monrovia High School, Around 1912
+A Moment in Monrovia History: Colorful Cover of Monrovia Woman's Club Scrapbook

 For more historic photos and papers, see the Monrovia Historical Society’s complete Legacy Project collection here.
 Learn more about the Monrovia Historical Society here.